 I believe in making the most of available space, whether it’s storing herbs, stacking pans … or cooking in a Big Green Egg.
 The Egg has a big dome that normally has nothing in it.
 Most ovens have two shelves, why not the Egg as well?

-The dome of the Big Green Egg (BGE) radiates some heat downwards.
-The closer the item being cooked is to the dome, the quicker it will be done.
+That’s not the only reason to add a raised cooking platform though.
+The Egg’s dome radiates some heat downwards.
+The closer the item being cooked is to the dome, the quicker it will be done, and potentially more evenly cooked.
 This is the same principle as raising the pizza stone into the dome with fire bricks.

-I did the same thing with the large Egg, using a grid from a medium Egg and 120mm M6 bolts.
+I did the same thing with the large Egg, using a grid from a medium Egg and 150mm M8 bolts, nuts and wing nuts, with M10 washers.
 For this I made a stand that was not fixed, using four legs.
 As there is more height in the large, I used wing nuts so that the height could be easily adjusted.
+This rig sits on top of the Egg’s grid rather than is attached to it.

 There are companies, such as the Ceramic Grill Store, that manufacture a wide range of products to achieve this.
 The CGS Adjustable Rig in particular adds a vast level of flexibility to the Egg, as it comes with many customisation options.
 Worth checking this out, only reason I haven’t is that we are on the wrong side of the pond.
 The YouTube clip below shows the rig in action: